nikrays/zapret2/docs/manual.en.md

 - arg: [standard ipfrag](#standard-ipfrag)
 - arg: [standard reconstruct](#standard-reconstruct)
 - arg: [standard rawsend](#standard-rawsend)
 - arg: blob - a blob containing the fake payload.
-It can be of any length—segmentation is performed automatically.
+It can be of any length-segmentation is performed automatically.
 - arg: optional - abort the operation if the blob is missing.
 - arg: tls_mod - apply the specified tls_mod to the blob payload.
 - default payload filter - "known"

-This is a direct fake—a separate packet or group of packets.
+This is a direct fake-a separate packet or group of packets.
 The function does not issue a verdict and does not block the transmission of the original packet.

 ### rst